-Ha Gorge is a gorge on the eastern part of the island of Crete in Greece.
-It is located in the west slope of Thrypti mountain and exits east of Vasiliki village in the plain of Ierapetra.
-The gorge is about 1.5km long, particularly narrow at several points and has walls rising up to 300m.
+Ha Gorge is a canyon in the eastern part of Crete in the region of Lassithi.
+It is located in the west slope of Mount Thrypti and has its exit east of the village Vasiliki on the plain of Ierapetra.
+The gorge is about 1.5 km long, particularly narrow at several points and has walls rising up to 300m.
+Its entrance is to be found next to the European footpath E4 that connects the Minoan settlement of Vasiliki with Thripti.
 Its name derives from the verb hasko meaning to open or part widely, to gape.
 Ha is considered to be one of the wildest gorges in Crete and one of the most difficult to cross.
-Being practically inaccessible to people, the Ha gorge maintains a rich and diverse avifauna.
+Being practically inaccessible to people, Ha gorge maintains a rich and diverse avifauna.